Twey/nixup/README.md

 # `nixup`

-`nixup` is a tool to provide [rustup](https://rustup.rs/)-style command wrappers for Rust toolchains, but provided by Nix.
+`nixup` is a tool to provide [rustup](https://rustup.rs/)-style command wrappers for Rust toolchains, but backed by Nix.

 Like rustup, it supports switching toolchains in a lightweight way by passing `+name` as the first argument to the command.
 Unlike rustup, it supports declaratively specifying multiple toolchains with names of your choice.
+By choosing your names carefully, you can be compatible with scripts that expect rustup to be present.

 For example, `cargo +nightly build` will execute the command `cargo build` with the `nightly` toolchain in the path.
 The special toolchain name `default` is used by default if no toolchain name is provided on the command line.
-If no `default` is available and no toolchain name is provided, `nixup` will fail.
+If no `default` is available and no toolchain name is provided, or an unknown toolchain name is provided, `nixup` will fail.

 ## Usage